GeorgeBatch/kvasir-seg/data/README.md

 # Data

-Download the data and rename folders to `train` and `test` so it is easier to use.
+Download the data and rename folders to `train-val` and `test` so it is easier to use.

 ## Directory Contents